-Prior to the Professional Conversation fill in the assessment report provisionally.
+Prior to the Professional Conversation, ATs should fill in the assessment report provisionally.

 - Share and discuss the report with the student teacher two days before the Professional Conversation occurs.
-This will help ensure that the Professional Conversation is a 'no surprises' conversation for the student teacher. - The associate teacher and student teacher should read each other's responses after completing this pre-visit discussion. - In the last week of the practicum complete the appropriate sign offs.
+This will help ensure that the Professional Conversation is a 'no surprises' conversation for the ST. - The AT and ST should read each other's responses after completing this pre-visit discussion. - In the last week of the practicum complete the appropriate sign offs.